-Exploration on the El Sol claim has started with up to 3,000 metres of drilling planned on this concession which sits adjacent to the CLM claim group and covers the northerly projection of previously identified mineralization in the Blind Zone deposits and a second area of artisanal workings.
+Exploration on the El Sol claim has started.
+Five core holes totaling 1,955.6 metres have been completed with assays pending.
+Up to 3,000 metres of drilling is planned on this concession which sits adjacent to the CLM claim group and covers the northerly projection of previously identified mineralization in the Blind Zone deposits and a second area of artisanal workings.
+Drilling will continue on the claim in 2022.